okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 1. Under **Configure Inline Hook request**, define a value for `data.userProfile` by selecting a user in your org from the **data.userProfile** dropdown list.

-1. Select your SAML application by typing in the **Select a SAML app** field (in this example, "Spring Boot SAML"), and choosing your application.
+1. Select your SAML application by typing in the **Select a SAML app** field (in this example, "Spring Boot SAML"), and selecting your application.

 1. From the **Preview example Inline Hook request** block, click **Generate Request**.
 You should see the user's request information in JSON format that is sent to the external service.